IN SEARCH OF STOLEN TIME

 The hero as a bottle proposes a dislocation of the centrality of the heroic imaginary by privileging the ordinary.
 In The Carrier Bag Theory of Fiction, Ursula K. Le Guin (1929-2018) mentions a glossary created by Virginia Woolf (1882-1941) where the word “hero” is replaced with the term “bottle.”
 This operation is a criticism of the hero-centric approach to storytelling.
 As such, attention to the commonplace picks up, from within the fabric of the days, minimal narratives and potential surprises which inhabit the meshes of the commonplace.

-Frequency of habits reminds us that, in the repetition of the most mundane gestures – brushing one's teeth, striking a match, slicing fruit –, extraordinary deviations may dwell.
-Thus, repetition arises as a poetic resource that points to daily life as a field of invention and subversion.
+In Frequencies of Habit, we are reminded that within the repetition of the most mundane gestures—brushing teeth, striking a match, slicing fruit — unexpected deviations may reside.
+Repetition thus emerges as a poetic device, revealing the everyday as a space for invention and subversion.

 Daniela Avellar – Assistant Curator